Visual kunstmatige intelligentie

 “…Teaching children to guard against suggestions and manipulative language is important to help them become independent thinkers and protect themselves from negative influences.”

-When asked, Ai provides tips to help children become familiar with recognizing and resisting suggestions.
-What is striking in this regard is that it is not clear what the child’s task is and what assignments are to the educators:
+What is striking about this is that it is not clear what the child’s task is and what assignments are to educators:

-Also ai’s tips on how to teach children who they can and cannot trust are addressed to both children and educators.
+Also, ai’s tips on how to teach children who they can and cannot trust are addressed to both children and educators.

 • Explain that trust must be earned.